izgzhen/language-webidl-hs/README.md

 The AST node is parametric, so you can put anything in it.
 In the parser provided in this package, the extra field records the adjacent comments and `SourcePos`.
 But you can `fmap` on the extra field to customize.

+Also, most AST node parsers are exposed in `Language.WebIDL.Parser` module, so you can reuse and compose these snippet freely.